amorphie/tag/README.md

 # Tags

-Generic tagging and enrichement microservice platform for any item that relay in any system.
+Generic tagging and enrichment microservices for any item that relay in any system.

 ## Tag Definition